HenrikJoreteg/human-javascript/ch01 - introduction.md

 You can read about JavaScript, the language, elsewhere.
 Its good parts, bad parts, and ugly parts are well documented.
 This is a book about a specific set of tools, patterns, and approches that we feel are optimized for people.
 These approaches enable our team to quickly build and deliver high-quality JavaScript applications for humans.

 &yet, the team that I'm humbled to be a part of, is a small (~20 person) bootstrapped consulting and product company focused heavily on realtime single page web applications.
 We've had the opportunity to build a very broad range of single page applications for all kinds of purposes and audiences.
-We've built stuff for mobile, desktop, browser extensions, phonegap, televisions, you name it.
+We've built stuff for mobile, desktop, browser extensions, PhoneGap, televisions, you name it.
 From these experiences patterns start to emerge.
 Patterns that enable us to efficiently ship real-life applications (with real-life deadlines) as a team.

 As we've gone along, we've done our best to extract reusable tools out of them.
 So, in some ways we accidentally wrote this book.
 What I mean is that much of its contents are compiled from past blogposts, explanations to teammates and clients, and from project README files.
 This book is primarily an extraction, not a creation.
 We're sharing our experience, secrets, and tools to hopefully give you and your team a solid footing for building great apps and experiences.